 Months ago, we published an article about conspiracy theories surrounding the COVID-19 pandemic.
 While lacking any supporting evidence, some of the misconceptions underpinning these theories remain surprisingly widespread, according to surveys by the Gapminder Foundation.

 In March, they conducted surveys of 2,608 respondents across COVID-19 affected countries including the UK, the USA, Italy, Brazil and Japan.
-They asked participants 10 questions about the, including where they thought it came from and how deadly it was.
+They asked participants 10 questions about the virus, including where they thought it came from and how deadly it was.

-The other major misconception concerned the deadliness of the.
-In March, 24% of people in the UK thought that seasonal was deadlier than COVID-19, though there was already plenty of evidence to demonstrate otherwise at that time.
-As the pandemic progressed, this belief became less common, and currently only 7% of respondents in the UK still think that seasonal is deadlier.
+The other major misconception concerned the deadliness of the virus.
+In March, 24% of people in the UK thought that seasonal flu was deadlier than COVID-19, though there was already plenty of evidence to demonstrate otherwise at that time.
+As the pandemic progressed, this belief became less common, and currently only 7% of respondents in the UK still think that seasonal flu is deadlier.
 Once again, people who held this misconception were less likely to say they would follow social distancing and hygiene practices.